SkyworkAI/Skywork/README_EN.md

 | Baichuan-13B-Base | 52.4  | 55.3            | 51.6      | 26.6   |
 | Baichuan-2-13B-Base | 58.1  | 62.0            | 59.2       | 52.3  |
 | Skywork-13B-Base (ours)   | 60.6 | 61.8 | 62.1    | 55.8 |

-### benchmark evaluation scripts
-The benchmark evaluation script is under the eval directory.

 ## Detailed Benchmark Results
 We provide detailed results of the Skywork-13B-Base model on C-EVAL, CMMLU, and MMLU.